Top Chaos Engineering Tools Worth Knowing About (2025 Guide)

 • Limited flexibility in hybrid or modern DevOps setups

-Best for: Teams in highly structured enterprise environments with traditional release cycles.
+Best for: Teams in highly-structured enterprise environments with generic cloud infrastructures.

-FIS is useful if your infrastructure is entirely within AWS and you want to run targeted failure scenarios.
+If you only want to run chaos experiments on AWS resources, AWS FIS could be a good option.
+It allows you to run a limited number of targeted failure scenarios.
 It integrates with IAM and CloudWatch, but has limited support outside the AWS ecosystem.

 • Deep AWS service integration